operator-framework/operator-sdk/.github/PULL_REQUEST_TEMPLATE.md

 <!--

+Welcome to the Operator SDK!
+Before contributing, make sure to:

 - Read the contributing guidelines https://github.com/operator-framework/operator-sdk/blob/master/CONTRIBUTING.MD
 - Rebase your branch on the latest upstream master
 - Add a changelog file by copying changelog/fragments/00-template.yaml